How Do Deicers Affect Biochemical Oxygen Demand?

 The Ice Slicer® Advantage

 So how do we balance the need to restore road safety during the winter with protecting our precious waterways?
-Well, we are proud to say Ice Slicer granular deicer is the answer.
-Mined from a subterranean, Jurassic Period, salt deposit in Utah, Ice Slicer is naturally high-performing without the need for harmful additives.
+Well, we are proud to say Ice Slicer® granular deicer is the answer.
+Mined from a Jurassic mineral deposit in Utah, Ice Slicer® is naturally high-performing without the need for harmful additives.
 Our products do not contain any acetates, glycols, or agricultural byproducts that lead to detrimental biochemical oxygen demand in our waterways.
-Ice Slicer is a naturally powerful and environmentally friendly alternative to the more destructive deicers and salts on the market.
+Our road treatment is an all natural blend of complex chlorides (all 4 chloride salts) and over 60 trace minerals.
+Ice Slicer® is a naturally powerful and environmentally friendly alternative to the more destructive deicers and salts on the market.